hwhelchel/personal/projects.md

 - Built an engaged community of music lovers and Broadway fans
 - Successfully launched and grew a unique entertainment experience in NYC

+**What Guests Are Saying:**
+- "The vibe was 10/10.
+Everyone sang beautifully.
+I will be back soon." — Cindy, Manhattan
+- "Conquered a long-held fear of singing thanks to the supportive environment." — Manuela, NY
+- "Unique, a blast.
+A must-do for any theatre lover or karaoke fan." — Corey, Upstate

 **My Takeaway:** In entertainment, the product *is* the marketing.
 Creating an exceptional, shareable experience is the most powerful way to build an audience and drive growth.

 ## Teleport (2023 - 2024)

 **The Challenge:** Teleport needed to launch its service in Austin with a limited budget, demanding highly efficient customer acquisition and exceptional cost-per-acquisition (CPA) metrics.

-**My Approach:** As Head of Brand Communications, I orchestrated a multi-channel marketing blitz.
+**My Approach:** I met Teleport's founder at the Network State Conference in 2023 and joined the team shortly after.
+As Head of Brand Communications, I orchestrated a multi-channel marketing blitz.
 I scaled ad spend across Google, Facebook, TikTok, X, and Snapchat simultaneously.
 To maximize impact, I used AI tools like Arcads to rapidly script, produce, and test hundreds of short-form video creatives, all meticulously tailored to the Austin market.

 Beyond paid ads, I also led a guerrilla marketing campaign at Consensus 2024, which generated significant buzz and hundreds of completed rides.